tibor309/zen/README.md

 # ⚡ Zen Browser
 This container allows you to access the [zen browser][zen] trough another web browser using [kasmvnc][kasm].
-Zen is a fork of firefox, with a new design, more customizeability, and more privacy features.
+Zen is a fork of firefox, with a new design, more customizability, and more privacy features.

 ## Setup